brotatotes/bht-automation/bht gen 1/Matthew/Chapter 10/Matthew 10 20 bht.md

 # Matthew 10:20 Commentary Help Text

 ## BHT:
-This Bible verse emphasizes the divine inspiration and guidance of the Holy Spirit in the lives of believers, enabling them to speak with wisdom and power.
-Throughout history, believers have been empowered by the Spirit to boldly proclaim their faith, even in the face of persecution.
-The enduring relevance and impact of the Spirit's work is seen in the ongoing witness of martyrs, from the Acts of the Apostles to the present day.
-The words spoken by believers are not of their own, but are suggested and dictated by the Spirit of God, making them instruments of His divine message.
+In this verse, we see the future mission of the Apostles, as they speak not on their own authority but are guided by the Spirit of God.
+It highlights the divine inspiration and the indwelling presence of the Holy Spirit, who speaks through believers.
+Their words, directed by God, carry power and authority.
+Throughout history, from the Acts of the Apostles to present-day martyrs, this divine inspiration and guidance have been evident, as believers speak not in their own strength but as instruments of the Spirit.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "This shews the reference of the command to a future mission of the Apostles."
+2. "It is to be observed that our Lord never in speaking to His disciples says our Father, but either my Father or your Father."
+3. "In the great work of God in the world, human individuality sinks down and vanishes, and God alone, His Christ, His Spirit, is the great worker."

 ### Jamieson Fausset Brown:
-1. "For it is not ye that speak, but the Spirit of your Father which speaketh in you."
-This verse highlights the divine inspiration and guidance of the Holy Spirit in the lives of believers, enabling them to speak with wisdom and power.
+1. "For it is not ye that speak, but the Spirit of your Father which speaketh in you" - This verse highlights the divine inspiration and guidance that believers receive when speaking about their faith.
+It reminds us that our words can carry the power and authority of God Himself.

-2. "How remarkably this has been verified, the whole history of persecution thrillingly proclaims."
-The commentary emphasizes the historical evidence of believers being empowered by the Spirit to boldly proclaim their faith, even in the face of persecution.
+2. "How remarkably this has been verified, the whole history of persecution thrillingly proclaims" - The commentary emphasizes the enduring testimony of countless martyrs throughout history who have boldly proclaimed their faith, even in the face of persecution.
+Their unwavering commitment to speaking the truth is a testament to the indwelling presence of the Holy Spirit.

-3. "From the Acts of the Apostles to the latest martyrology."
-This reference to the book of Acts and the ongoing witness of martyrs throughout history underscores the enduring relevance and impact of the Spirit's work in the lives of believers.
+3. "From the Acts of the Apostles to the latest martyrology" - This phrase underscores the continuous thread of courageous witness from the early apostles to present-day believers.
+It reminds us that the Spirit's empowering presence is not limited to a specific time period but extends throughout the entire history of the Church.

 ### Philip Schaff:
-1. "Inspiration for their defence is an indirect proof of the inspiration of the apostolic writings, since the purpose of both is 'testimony'."
+1. "Inspiration for their defence is an indirect proof of the inspiration of the apostolic writings, since the purpose of both is ‘testimony’."
 2. "The inspiration affects both what is said and how it is said.
 The human form is influenced by the Divine substance revealed."
-3. "God is our Father in a different sense; Christ's sonship differs from ours, and He calls God simply 'Father' or 'My Father'."
+3. "God is our Father in a different sense; Christ’s sonship differs from ours, and He calls God simply ‘Father’ or ‘My Father.’"

 ### John Gill:
 1. "the very words in which they spoke them, were not of themselves, but were suggested and dictated by the Spirit of God"